 - Snakes that usually come out during the day are diurnal.
 Coral snakes are an example of a diurnal snake.

-- Then, there are ‘crepuscular’ snakes.
+- There are ‘crepuscular’ snakes.
 These snakes are most active during either dawn or dusk, when it’s light enough to see, but not too hot to move around comfortably.
 Whip snakes are crepuscular snakes.

 You can encounter snakes no matter what the time of day.
 But, in the daytime, you should look out for coral snakes.
 At dawn and dusk, you should stay alert for rattlesnakes.
-But, if you’re hiking, you should be on the lookout for snakes all the time anyway.
+But, if you’re hiking, you should be on the lookout for snakes constantly.

 How to Avoid Snakes in Arizona

-- Wear protective clothing.
-Snake-proof chaps and leggings provide protection against snakes trying to bite your ankles and feet.
+Snake-proof chaps and leggings provide protection against snakes biting your ankles and feet.
 Snake-proof boots do much the same.
-Considering that most snake bites are to the lower leg or ankle—unless you’re fool enough to pick up a rattlesnake unprotected—these prevent almost all snake bites.
+Considering that most snake bites are to the lower legs or ankles.

-- If there’s a snake on the trail ahead, there are ways to make your situation less dangerous.
+If there’s a snake on the trail ahead, there are ways to make your situation less dangerous.
 Find another path.
-Turn back, and try a different way.
-Avoid approaching the snake, especially if it’s acting defensive, e.g., by rattling its tail.
+Turn back and try a different way.
+Avoid approaching the snake, especially if it’s acting defensive.

 If you do take another path, or give the snake a wide berth, bear in mind that rattlesnakes live in clusters.
-They aren’t social animals, but they share ‘hibernacula,’ i.e., hiding places.
-If you see one snake, you can guarantee that there will be more nearby.
+They aren’t social animals, but they share ‘hibernacula,’ i.e. hiding places.
+If you see one snake, you can guarantee that there will be more Arizona rattlesnakes nearby.